0:00

 Final things you’d tell early-stage founders?

 The smaller brands I work with, we’re usually in their first or second big retailer.
-Versus a smaller retailer, we just have a lot of variety.
-So I think it’s just patience.
 I tell them, it’ll be OK.
 It will move at some point.
 We just have to push it a little more.
 And it eventually does.
 But that waiting period, they haven’t experienced it before.

 I think social media, fortunately or unfortunately, is a great tool.
 It’s a necessity at this point.
 If I had to give advice, document your journey from start to finish.
 That’s what gets people excited.

-Reach out.
-I’m always here to help, answer questions and try your product.
-But you know your product better than anyone else.
+And reach out.
+I’m always here to help, answer questions, and try your product.
+But at the end of the day, you know your product better than anyone else.
 Follow your gut, your passion, and push through.
 If your product is truly great, I’m sure it’ll be a home run.